Gorilla glue - silicone roof coating installation-min

 1. Inspection and Repairs

-First, an infrared inspection should be performed to see if there are any saturated areas of insulation under the membrane.
-After those saturated areas have been removed and replaced, the entire roof surface is power washed clean to remove any contaminants.
+First, an infrared inspection should be performed to see if any saturated insulation areas are under the membrane.
+After those saturated areas have been removed and replaced, the entire roof surface is power-washed to remove any contaminants.

 2. Seam Reinforcement